Financial Education for Securities, Banking, & Insurance Professionals.

 » O. Alfred Granum Chair in Management

 A former professor of management and business at Pennsylvania State University Graduate Center at Great Valley, Dr. Barton has also served on the faculties of Boston College and Harvard Business School.
 He was named Teacher of the Year in the College of Business and Economics at the University of Nevada, Las Vegas in 1992, ranking first among 92 faculty members.
-He was also named 1992 Ascendant Scholar of the Year by the Western Academy of Management.

 Dr. Barton holds an AB degree, magna cum laude, in speech and communications from Boston College, the MALD (Master of Arts in Law and Diplomacy) degree in international business from the Fletcher School of Law and Diplomacy at Tufts University, and a PhD degree in public affairs and international communications from Boston University.
 Dr. Barton is married to Eliza Alden and they have two sons, Matthew and Mark.